thelinuxkid/tempdirs/README.rst

 You can use pip or easy_install

-- pip install pygeocode
+- pip install tempdirs
-- easy_install pygeocode
+- easy_install tempdirs

 Examples
 ========